Rue La Fayette

-The rue La Fayette is a street in the 9th district and 10th arrondissement of Paris between the rue du Faubourg Saint-Martin and the rue du Faubourg Poissonnière.
+The Rue La Fayette is a street in the 9th and 10th arrondissement of Paris, between the Rue du Faubourg Saint-Martin and the Rue du Faubourg-Poissonnière.

 History

 The street was opened in 1823.
 It was created by Claude Rambuteau and Georges-Eugène Haussmann.
 It was the original location of the Galeries Lafayette.

-This street bears the name of the Marquis de La Fayette (1757-1834), hero of the American Revolutionary War.
+This street bears the name of the Marquis de La Fayette, hero of the American Revolutionary War.